THINKING ABOUT BUILDING YOUR OWN MARKETING EFFECTIVENESS SOFTWARE? ASK YOURSELF THESE FIVE QUESTIONS FIRST

 In this blog post, I present the five questions you should ask yourself before deciding which side to take and thus guide you to the right decision.

 I think this is an essential question to ask yourself: what is your true DNA?
 Are you a consultancy business (applies to both internal-client-side consultants and external consultants) or a software house?

-If you define yourself as a marketing effectiveness consultant, it is crucial that most of your time is spent on exploring your data, creating additional variables and testing different hypotheses to improve the quality of your models both statistically and commercially.
-It is also important to provide insightful recommendations as it is the juiciest part of any marketing effectiveness project (optimisation, forecasting, planning recommendations…).
+If you define yourself as a marketing effectiveness consultant, it is crucial that most of your time is spent on exploring your data, creating additional variables, and testing different hypotheses to improve the quality of your models both statistically and commercially.
+It is also important to provide insightful recommendations as it is the juiciest part of any marketing effectiveness project (optimization, forecasting, planning recommendations…).
 This will leave little room for software development.

-You should also ask yourself what do your customers really value: the insight & recommendations your project delivers or the customised features you are adding to your in-house solution?
+You should also ask yourself what do your customers really value: the insight & recommendations your project delivers or the customized features you are adding to your in-house solution?
 The response to this question would determine where your efforts should be invested.